-Yeah.
-“Half.”
-Because you don’t stop half way.
-Half way isn’t all the way and it’s either all or nothing, right?
-Look, it doesn’t make sense to me anymore so I’m bad at explaining it.
-But I no longer care about calendars or where the Sun is in relation to the Earth, or what you’ll think of me blah blah blah.
-This is my life.
+This work is my life.
 I put a lot into this blog.
 This is how I care for all of you.
 But there’s a couple dates on a tombstone with a dash in between.
 That dash is our life.
 I do not want to spend that tiny little dash writing a blog that feels wrong to me just because I experimented with the Dear Abbey-esque format in response to a request to answer specific questions.
 Thoughts are not things.
 I cannot be jailed by barriers I volunteer to create in my imagination.

-Readers have let me know that far more of you prefer the old format and the truth is I find it a bit more natural as well.
-So all signs point toward changing it back.
-It is kind of convenient that we’re half way through the year and the July 1st holiday was a re-blog, so that allows me to have this revelation and then start the second half of the year by fairly smoothly returning to last year’s format.
-I have a few blogs done that I’ll have to rewrite to some degree and of course I will continue to address concerns that are sent to me, but for the remainder of this year and for the foreseeable future I will be shifting the blog back to its original format.
+Fortunately for my brain, it is kind of convenient that we’re exactly half way through the year, and the July 1st holiday was a re-blog, so that allows me to have this revelation and then start the second half of the year by returning to last year’s format.
+I have a few blogs done that I’ll have to rewrite to some degree, and of course I will continue to address concerns that are sent to me.
+But for the remainder of this year and for the foreseeable future, I will be shifting the blog back to its original format.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.